 21See same. ("A jury may be waived in a criminal cause by the consent of both parties expressed in open court by the defendant and the defendant's counsel.")

-22Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Mike Castillo for any questions relating to Nevada's criminal jury trials or Nevada's criminal court system.
+22Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Neil Shouse for any questions relating to Nevada's criminal jury trials or Nevada's criminal court system.
 Our Nevada law offices are located in Reno and Las Vegas.